redFrik/udk16-Immersive_Technologies/udk161215/README.md

 advanced network
 --------------------

-here are some examples of setting up particle systems in unity and either control particles with supercollider or generate sound from particles.
+here are some examples of setting up particle systems in unity and either control particles with supercollider or generate sound from particles colliding.

 general setup
 --